Mickanos/equivalence_veronese_embedding/README.md

 Launch magma from the the directory containing the repository.
-"tests.m" can be loaded to run the automatic tests.
+The file "tests.m" can be loaded to run some automatic tests.
+The file "examples.m" can be loaded to reproduce the examples discussed in Section 6 of the paper.
 Otherwise, simply load "main.m".
-The Procedure `RoutineTest` shows the main functions.
+The procedure `RoutineTest` generates a random variety equivalent to a Veronese variety, forgets the equivalence and computes it again.
+The procedure RoutineTestLie does the same, but skips the computation of the Lie algebra, which is the bottleneck.